Wisconsin disability

 • Have you seen a doctor to treat your health issue within the last year?
 Great, you’re one step closer to qualifying for SSDI!
 Otherwise, the SSA needs to confirm your diagnosis through a Disability Determination Services (DDS) exam.
 The SSA just needs proof your condition truly stops you from working for at least 12 months.
 Can’t afford to see a doctor?
 Talk to Wisconsin disability lawyer about filing your claim.
 They can pay for your doctor’s visit and medical records without billing you until after your SSDI claim’s approved!

-• Are you somewhere between 18-64 years old?
-SSDI specifically covers working-age Americans who become too disabled for full-time employment.
+• Are you somewhere between 18-66 years old?
+SSDI specifically covers working-age Americans who cannot perform substantial gainful activity.
 Once you reach your full retirement age (FRA), Wisconsin disability payments through the SSDI program automatically turn into regular Social Security retirement.
+So unfortunately, you can be too old to qualify for SSDI if you apply after your 67th birthday.

 If you don’t think you can qualify for SSDI, skip directly to the SSI program section now.